leobudima/elogii-blog/content/saving-time-with-delivery-management-software-how-much-time-do-you-actually-save.md

 A company from London with four depot locations has to deliver 100 orders across the city with ten vehicles/drivers.

-**IT TAKES THE SOFTWARE 10 SECONDS TO CREATE ALL THE ROUTES AND SCHEDULES FOR THE ENTIRE FLEET.**
+> **IT TAKES THE SOFTWARE 10 SECONDS TO CREATE ALL THE ROUTES AND SCHEDULES FOR THE ENTIRE FLEET.**

 You can check out the result for yourself if you sign up for a [**FREE TRIAL**](https://elogii.com/register?plan=premium-monthly).

-All of that information is immediately available across all the apps on your driver’s phones.
+All of that information is immediately available across all the apps on your driver’s phone.

 If you’re using the software in a real-life scenario, it will take you more time than that to set it up.